ktangsali/physicsnemo-sym/docs/user_guide/foundational/linear_elasticity.rst

 ------------

-This tutorial illustrates the linear elasticity implementation in Modulus Sym.
-Modulus Sym offers the capability of solving the linear elasticity equations in the differential or variational form, allowing to solve a wide range of problems with a variety of boundary conditions.
-Three examples are presented in this chapter, namely the 3D bracket, the fuselage panel, and the plane displacement, to discuss the details of the linear elasticity in Modulus Sym.
+This tutorial illustrates the linear elasticity implementation in PhysicsNeMo Sym.
+PhysicsNeMo Sym offers the capability of solving the linear elasticity equations in the differential or variational form, allowing to solve a wide range of problems with a variety of boundary conditions.
+Three examples are presented in this chapter, namely the 3D bracket, the fuselage panel, and the plane displacement, to discuss the details of the linear elasticity in PhysicsNeMo Sym.
 In this tutorial, you will learn:

 -  How to solve linear elasticity equations using the differential and